nikitavoloboev/privacy-respecting/readme.md

 - [List of best privacy practices](https://spideroak.com/infosec/)
 - [Various privacy tools you can use](https://www.privacytools.io/)
 - [Privacy awesome list](https://github.com/KevinColemanInc/awesome-privacy)

-## Contributing
-If you wish to improve this list, please do!
-You can fork this repo and add the changes you want to see.

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)